 In late 2012, the Intermountain Region established an inter-disciplinary "Green Team" to assist the region in the coordination of climate change and sustainability efforts.
 This team is represented by members from all regional programs and by park/field staff across all divisions.
-The mission of the Green Team has been defined as:
+The mission of the Green Team is to: